 Beginning with statehood, women of California began pushing suffrage.
 Suffrage meant more then just the right to vote.
 It was a demand for equality under the law; property rights, guardianship of their children, and access to education.
 Many saw this as a threat to the traditional institution of marriage.
 In 1893, state legislature approved suffrage for women but the governor vetoed bill as unconstitutional.

 A statewide referendum for suffrage was overwhelming defeated in 1896.

 Many churches and religious organizations were against woman’s suffrage.
 To many it signified nothing less than a radical and revolutionary change in our whole social system.
 It was an assault upon the Family as the social unit based on radically false theory of civil and political rights.
 It would hurt children and weaken marriages.
 It was truly a “reform against nature.”Finally in 1911, male voters approved full women's suffrage.
+The definition of "voting" was redefined.
 California women were finally beginning to be treated as equals in a marriage.

 The definition of Marriage in California then changed to support minority rights:

 Anti-miscegenation laws were laws that prohibited the intermarriage and sometimes interracial sex of white people and people of different races.

 The first California law prohibiting marriages was in 1880.
 California legislature prohibited the issuance of licenses for marriage between a white person and "a Negro, mulatto (mixed ancestry of black and white), or Mongolian (yellow or Chinese)."

 The Japanese were added by special legislation in 1909 to the list of those barred from marrying whites.